ULIP Charges

 What is a ULIP?

-Understanding the various charges associated with ULIPs is essential for assessing their impact on your investment returns.
-Here are the key charges to consider:
+Understanding the various charges linked to ULIPs is crucial for evaluating their effect on your ULIP returns.
+These charges can influence how much you actually gain from your investment.
+Here are the key ULIP charges you should know before investing:

 Premium allocation charges in ULIP: